winitzki/scall/tutorial/programming_dhall.md

 ### Constant (contra)functors

 A constant type constructor (`Const T`) is at once a functor and a contrafunctor.
-It is applicative as long as `T` is a monoid type.
+It is applicative as long as `T` is a monoidal type.

 ```dhall
 let applicativeConst